livekit/agents/README.md

 <!--END_BANNER_IMAGE-->

-# LiveKit Agent Framework
+# LiveKit Agents

 <!--BEGIN_DESCRIPTION-->

-The Agent Framework is designed for building real-time, programmable participants that run on servers.
+Agents is designed for building real-time, programmable participants that run on servers.
 Easily tap into LiveKit WebRTC sessions and process or generate audio, video, and data streams.